 Magranill Spelling Variations

 A name was often recorded during the Middle Ages under several different spelling variations during the life of its bearer because literacy was rare there was no real push to clearly define any of the languages found in the British Isles at that time.
 Variations found of the name Magranill include McRannell, McReynolds, Reynolds, Grannell, Magranill, MacGrannell, MacRaghnald, MacRanel, McRanel, MacRannal, MacRannel, MacRanell, MacRanall and many more.

 Early Notables of the Magranill family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Magranill Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Magranill family to the New World and Oceana
+Migration of the Magranill family

 Ireland became inhospitable for many native Irish families in the 19th centuries.
 Poverty, lack of opportunities, high rents, and discrimination forced thousands to leave the island for North America.
 The largest exodus of Irish settlers occurred with the Great Potato Famine of the late 1840s.
 For these immigrants the journey to British North America and the United States was long and dangerous and many did not live to see the shores of those new lands.
 Those who did make it were essential to the development of what would become two of the wealthiest and most powerful nations of the world.
 These Irish immigrants were not only important for peopling the new settlements and cities, they also provided the manpower needed for the many industrial and agricultural projects so essential to these growing nations.
 Immigration and passenger lists have documented the arrival of various people bearing the name Magranill to North America: Christopher Reynolds, who came to Virginia in 1622; Nathaniel Reynold, who settled in Salem in 1630; Robert Reynolds, who settled in Salem in 1630 with his wife Mary and his four children.